davidvanschaik/blackjack/README.md

 ## Features
 - **Player Interaction**: Interacts with players.
 Players can Hit or Stand.
 - **Deck**: The cards will be generated within Deck.
-Every card will be removed from Deck when it has dealt.
+Every card will be removed from Deck when is dealt.
 Remember a deck has 52 cards.
-- **Dealer**: If dealer score > 18.
+- **Dealer**: If dealer score < 18.
 Draw card else dealer stand.
 Player > 21 busted.
 - **Scoring Calculations**: Calculates who won, the dealer or the players.
 - **Win or Loss**: The results will be shown after all players stand or busted.